a-loeffler/number-of-one-bits/README.md

   ```
 #### Conclusion:
 * This approach ended up working more slowly than expected.
 Looping approaches that I researched appeared to be faster.
   * I believe this is due to the calculation work being time-costly.
 If there were a way to use the same approach with just one calculation on the entire input binary number, this approach might end up being faster than looping.
+It did appear to be more memory efficient, since minimal additional variables were created.
   * Results:
     * Runtime: 125 ms, faster than 6.08% of JavaScript online submissions for Number of 1 Bits.
     * Memory Usage: 39.8 MB, less than 97.12% of JavaScript online submissions for Number of 1 Bits.